ResoFEST 2025 A Grand Fest Bringing Students Together for Inspiration and Joy - www.lokmattimes.com

 ResoFEST 2025 A Grand Fest Bringing Students Together for Inspiration and Joy

-PNN Hyderabad (Telangana) [India], November 18: ResoFEST 2025, the flagship cultural and educational festival of Resonance Group concluded on ...
+ResoFEST 2025 A Grand Fest Bringing Students Together Hyderabad (Telangana) [India], November 18: ResoFEST 2025, the flagship cultural and ...

 Hyderabad (Telangana) [India], November 18: ResoFEST 2025, the flagship cultural and educational festival of Resonance Group concluded on an inspiring note at the GMC Balayogi Indoor Stadium.
 Over two days, more than 15,000 students from 35 campuses of Resonance Junior Colleges and Resonance Schools across Hyderabad and Telangana came together to celebrate talent, creativity, and holistic learning.